A cable tray is a unit, or set of units, with their fittings forming a rigid structure to support cables and assist in channeling them.

 Precautions

-Cable trays in the open atmosphere are necessary to withstand aggressive environmental conditions—the possibility of getting exposed to atmospheric corrosion and corrosive chemical fumes.
-Durable materials for cable trays need to be selected.
+Cable trays in the open atmosphere should withstand harsh conditions, including exposure to atmospheric corrosion and corrosive chemical fumes.
+Therefore, selecting durable materials for the cable trays is essential.

 As part of preventive maintenance, accumulations of dust and debris on trays are to be checked to avoid fire accidents in the plant.